Jim Tschen Emmons

 Training

-Jim began fencing foil in 1987 and has had the good fortune to work with several well-respected maestri since that time: Maestro Edwin “Buzz” Hurst (at UC Santa Barbara, CA), Maestro Al Couturier (at UC Santa Barbara and Salle d’Armes Couturier, Culver City, CA), and Maitre Delmar Calvert (at Salle Trois Armes, Portland, OR).
+Jim began fencing foil in 1986 and has had the good fortune to work with several well-respected maestri since that time: Maestro Edwin “Buzz” Hurst (at UC Santa Barbara, CA), Maestro Al Couturier (at UC Santa Barbara and Salle d’Armes Couturier, Culver City, CA), and Maitre Delmar Calvert (at Salle Trois Armes, Portland, OR).
 Of these masters he spent the most time with M. Couturier and his assistants.
 Al was a student of Maestro Joseph Vince, a graduate of the Hungarian fencing program, who emigrated to the U.S. in the 1920s.
+Vince learned fencing at an exciting time in Budapest, a time when the influence of Giuseppe Radaelli’s reforms mixed with Hungarian elements to create the Italo-Hungarian school.

 A firm believer that one remains a student no matter how long one has studied, how much one has achieved, or how many certifications one might hold, Jim continues to study and train with other coaches as often as possible.
-He is a member of the USFCA (United States Fencing Coaches Association) and takes classes as often as possible.
-He is a moniteur d’escrime in sabre.
-In addition to running SdTS Jim teaches youth and adult fencing classes at Chehalem Parks & Recreation.
+He has been a member of the USFCA (United States Fencing Coaches Association) and takes classes as often as possible.
+He earned a Moniteur d’escrime in sabre via the USFCA and in 2024 earned his Prévôt d’Armes via Barbasetti Military Sabre (since 1895).
+In addition to running SdTS Jim works with Capitale Escrime Historical Fencing (Salem, OR), and teaches youth and adult fencing classes at Chehalem Parks & Recreation.

 Competitive Experience